RolfHut/Design-Engineering-voor-Fysici-Dictaat/book/ontwerpopdrachten/3OntwerpEenTransistor/DEFontwerpopdracht3OntwerpEenTransistor.md

 ### CMOS transistor on chip

 For the transistor: see the figure below for a typical cut-through of the inside of a MOSFET transistor.
-Between two areas of well conductive doped Si (S and D) we create a small channel of badly conducting Si that is not doped.
+Between two areas of well conductive doped $Si$ (S and D) we create a small channel of badly conducting $Si$ that is not doped.
 On top of this channel, seperated by an insulator, a piece of well conductive metal is applied called the gate (G).
 When a voltage is applied to the gate, the charge on the gate either pushed away electrons in the channel, increasing the resistance between S and D, or attracts electrons, lowering the resistance

 ![mosfet](mosfet.png)

-The value of RTransistor depends on its operation region and its dimensions W and L. Here W is the width of the channel and L the length of the channel.
+The value of $R_{Transistor}$ depends on its operation region and its dimensions W and L. Here W is the width of the channel and L the length of the channel.
 In the figure above L is the distance between the S and D regions, W is invisibile in this view (points outside of the image).
 In general, a wider and/or narrower transistor has a lower on-resistance.

 The resistance can also be estimated.
 In the saturation regime (relevant for digital assignment below):